Automotive Module And Computer Repairs

 Automotive Module And Computer Repairs In Hendersonville, TN

-Hendersonville Muffler Company is DEFINITELY the best place in Hendersonville, Tennessee for module and ECM diagnosis and repair.
-Hendersonville Muffler Company is the only automotive repair shop in Hendersonville, Tennessee that actively advertises the repair of automotive electrical problems.
+Hendersonville Muffler and Brakes is DEFINITELY the best place in Hendersonville, Tennessee for module and ECM diagnosis and repair.
+Hendersonville Muffler and Brakes is the only automotive repair shop in Hendersonville, Tennessee that actively advertises the repair of automotive electrical problems.
 That is because we are the only shop that really wants these jobs.
 Most shops hate automotive electrical diagnosis.
 I love it.
 I have all of these really cool tools and diagnostic equipment and I love finding the reason that stuff doesn't work.
 As cars and trucks become more complex I find that customers don't mess with them as much any more and I really like that also.
 A lot of our customers do take the advice of the pimple faced kids at the auto parts store and install a part based solely on a code or something that they read on the internet.
 When it works they get that same great feeling that I get when I repair the car and they understand better why I do what I do.
 When it doesn't work they realize that they could have taken this money and put it towards their repairs.
 Whenever possible I try to repair the customer's car with them standing right there so that they can see what I am doing.
 I like this because people work really hard for their money.
 I like to show them that I am working really hard for them also.

 I think the reason that I love these automotive electrical repairs so much is that these problems seemed like the end of the road when I was young.
 I had cars that had small problems and the man that trained me would leave me alone and let me try for days, (and sometimes weeks) and encourage me, and heckle me, and tease me, until I finally gave up and asked him to help me.